codastic/release/README.md

 - **release-github**: Creates a Github release by zipping and uploading the build folder and using current version number from `package.json`.

-To integrate the release process into your project/package just run `$ npm install --save-dev codastic-release`.
+To integrate the release process into your project/package just run `$ npm install --save-dev @codastic/release`.

 Then use the installed scripts in you `package.json` scripts. e.g.